openshift/enhancements/enhancements/machine-config/ignition-spec-dual-support.md

 Note: This will be also be a separate enhancement proposal.

-Today in Openshift, the installer generates stub Ignition configs for master and worker nodes.
+Today in OpenShift, the installer generates stub Ignition configs for master and worker nodes.
 These stub configs serve as initial configs given to RHCOS bootimages for master/worker.
 They function to tell Ignition that actual Ignition configs will be served at port 22623, under /config/master or /config/worker, for Ignition to fetch during its run.

-The Ignition stub config is then saved as `master-user-data` and `worker-user-data` secrets in Openshift.
+The Ignition stub config is then saved as `master-user-data` and `worker-user-data` secrets in OpenShift.
 These stub configs are defined in a MachineSet, e.g.

 ```
 userDataSecret: